apereo/cas/docs/cas-server-documentation/audits/Audits.md

 record destinations at the same time.
 In other words, you may choose to route audit records to both a database and a REST endpoint as well as any number of logger-based destinations all at the same time.

-{% include casproperties.html properties="cas.audit." excludes=".slf4j" %}
+{% include casproperties.html properties="cas.audit.engine." %}

 ## Administrative Endpoints